mbex is a tool to extract module information from a Moodle backup file (.mbz).

 Features and Bugs

-If you have an idea how we can improve mbex or have spotted a bug, please report it using one of the following ways:
+If you have an idea about how mbex can be improved or have spotted a bug, please report it using one of the following ways:

 - Add a comment below